rexwyfung/medbase-content/surgery/breast_cancer.md

 * Trap: Tamoxifen can be prescribed safely to any breast cancer patient as long as her tumor is ER+ve.
 Pearl: Tamoxifen is a selective estrogen receptor modulator strictly reserved for pre-menopausal females; it increases endometrial cancer and VTE risks.
 Post-menopausal females should receive an Aromatase Inhibitor.
 * Pitfall: Forgetting to screen the contralateral breast during preoperative planning.
 Up to 5% of invasive lobular carcinomas present with synchronous bilateral disease; failing to image the opposite breast via mammogram/MRI leads to missed concurrent lesions.
 * Pitfall: Delaying shoulder exercises post-mastectomy out of fear of causing wound dehiscence.
 Protracted immobility causes severe muscle shortening and frozen shoulder; gentle hand/elbow movements must start on post-op Day 1, transitioning to full abduction once drains are out.
+* Trap: Treating a Phyllodes tumor with standard breast cancer margins.
+Pearl: Phyllodes tumors require a wide local excision with a strict 1 cm margin because of their aggressive stromal component and high risk of local recurrence.